-One of these successful start-ups is comnovo GmbH, a spin-off from the “Communication Networks Institute” in the Faculty of Electrical Engineering and Information Technology at TU Dortmund University.
+One of these successful start-ups is comnovo GmbH, a spin-off from the “Communication Networks Institute” in the Department of Electrical Engineering and Information Technology at TU Dortmund University.
 Founders and TU graduates Dr. Andreas Lewandowski and Volker Köster have developed a novel vehicle locating system that emits warning sounds or vibrations to warn people moving around hangars, buildings or block warehouses that vehicles are approaching.
 Here’s the ingenious part: Due to its high frequencies, the system can “see” through pallets, rolling gates and walls – with a precision down to the centimeters.

 The start-up has received multiple awards for its innovative solutions – such as the 2015 “Start up of the Year in Information and Communication Technology” award by the German Federal Ministry for Economic Affairs and Energy as well as TU Dortmund University’s tu>startup AWARD.
 Since the summer of 2017, the start-up has been part of Linde Material Handling, which belongs to the global KION group.